menu icon

 Instructions

-• Cook onion: Heat the oil, add the bay leaf, allspice berries, onion and celeriac and cook gently for 4-5 minutes stirring often.
+• Make soup base: Heat the oil, add the bay leaf, allspice berries, onion and celery and cook gently for about 3 minutes stirring often.
+Add the leek and continue cooking for 3 more minutes.

-• Cook: Pour in most the hot vegetable stock, add the onion granules, nutmeg and pepper to taste, stir, cover and bring to the boil then simmer for 10-15 minutes or until the potatoes are fully cooked (take care not to overcook them).
+• Add potato and cauliflower: Add the cubed potatoes, chopped cauliflower, thyme and pepper.
+Pour in most of the stock, cover and bring to the boil then lower the heat and simmer gently for 15-20 minutes (until the potatoes are fully cooked, but try not to overcook them).

 Notes

-• Try not to overcook this cauliflower potato soup or the vegetables might become too soft and mushy.
-Remove from the heat once the potatoes are fully cooked (after 10-15 minutes of simmering).
+• Try not to overcook this soup so the vegetables do not become too soft and mushy.
+Remove from the heat once the potatoes are tender.

-• You may not need to add any salt but be generous with the pepper.
+• You may not need to add much salt (if any) but be generous with the pepper.

-• Storing: Refrigerate leftovers for up to 3 days.
+• Refrigerate leftover cauliflower leek and potato soup for up to 3 days.

 • Freeze for up to 3 months.